Coaching Program Manager

 Stacy is originally from Florida and attended the University of Miami, earning a bachelor’s in health sciences with a minor in sociology.
 After serving as a Peace Corps volunteer in Mali, Stacy moved to Colorado and completed her MSW with a focus in child welfare at the University of Denver.
-She is a licensed clinical social worker and also received a certificate in animal-assisted social work from the University of Denver.
+She is a licensed clinical social worker and received a certificate in animal-assisted social work from the University of Denver.

 Stacy began her career in child welfare in 2011 as an intern and has since had the opportunity to work as an intake caseworker, practice coach, and supervisor in the field.
 Being able to witness and support others as they become passionate about the field of child welfare fostered Stacy’s passion for training and coaching.